argovis/documentation/docs/_sources/api/qsp.rst.txt

 - **metadata**, for searching, filtering and downloading metadata documents
 - **vocab**, for discovering the possible values of QSPs in the data and metadata routes.

-In what follows, we will describe the querys string parameters (QSPs) available for each of these types of route, for each dataset.
+In what follows, we will describe the query string parameters (QSPs) available for each of these types of route, for each dataset.

 .. admonition:: Scope and rate limitation